alcantarar/PAC12_IMU_Toolbox/README.md

 # PAC12_IMU_Toolbox
-Repository contains materials for use of IMeasureU inertial measurement units for biomechanics research.
+This repository contains materials for the use of IMeasureU inertial measurement units in biomechanics research.
 These materials were developed as a part of a research study funded by the PAC-12 Student Health and Well-being Grant Program and a collaboration between the University of Colorado, University of Oregon, Stanford University, and University of Southern California.

-This repository contains code and materials generated during this collaboration and is maintained by Ryan Alcantara.
+This repository contains code and materials generated during this collaboration and is maintained by [Ryan Alcantara](https://twitter.com/Ryan_Alcantara_).
 Please open an issue if you have a particular inquiry or need help adapting this approach for your study.
-The following publications have implemented aspects of this toolbox:
+The following publications have implemented components of this toolbox:

 - ["Sacral acceleration can predict whole-body kinetics and stride kinematics across running speeds"](https://peerj.com/articles/11199/) by Alcantara et al. (2021)